NFL in Toronto: Potential candidates for relocation

 The most likely opportunity for Toronto to get an NFL team in the near future would be through relocation.
 The support of 24 of 32 NFL teams is required for the approval of the sale and relocation of a team.
 Likewise, any relocation would have to be approved by the same amount, though Al Davis moved the Oakland Raiders to Los Angeles in 1982 against the league's wishes.
 A relocation fee, which was reportedly $645 million for the Rams and Chargers to move back to LA and $378 million for the Raiders relocation to Las Vegas, could be charged by the NFL, though this could be offset by an increase in franchise value in a larger market like Toronto.

-Teams that have been speculated as potential relocation candidates are the Tampa Bay Buccaneers, whose lease runs until 2028, the Carolina Panthers, whose commitment to remain in Charlotte expired in 2018 with an estimated less than $40 million in exit fees and whose new owner David Tepper has been lukewarm in his support for keeping the team in the Carolinas, the Cincinnati Bengals, whose lease expires in 2026, and the Kansas City Chiefs, whose lease expires in 2031 and for which a ballot measure on funding for stadium upgrades was rejected by voters.
+Teams that have been speculated as potential relocation candidates are the Tampa Bay Buccaneers, whose lease runs until 2028, and the Kansas City Chiefs, whose lease expires in 2031 and for which a ballot measure on funding for stadium upgrades was rejected by voters.